-El Nido is a municipality on the northernmost tip of the province of Palawan, characterized by awe-inspiring natural beauty, from dazzling lagoons, white sand beaches, rocky islets, towering limestone cliffs, and glasslike waters teeming with abundant marine life.
-No wonder El Nido has earned nothing but praises from visitors, and numerous accolades of being one the best island and beach destinations in the world.
+El Nido is a municipality on the northernmost tip of the province of Palawan, characterized by awe-inspiring natural beauty, from dazzling lagoons, white sand beaches, rocky islets, and towering limestone cliffs to glasslike waters teeming with abundant marine life.
+No wonder El Nido has earned nothing but praise from visitors and numerous accolades for being one the best island and beach destinations in the world.

-El Nido also encompasses over 40 islands peppered across the Bacuit Archipelago, each with its own unique geological wonders but the same natural majesty.
-And everywhere you look, the scene is almost otherworldly — its surrounding waters are a stunning mix of blue-green colors, its palm-fringed beach pockets have ultra-powdery sands, and its marine protected areas offer some of the best diving experiences in the entire Philippines.
+El Nido encompasses over 40 islands peppered across the Bacuit Archipelago, each with its own unique geological wonders but the same natural majesty.
+Its surrounding waters are a stunning mix of blue-green colors, its palm-fringed beach pockets have powdery sands, and its marine-protected areas offer some of the best diving experiences in the entire Philippines.

 Despite being a first-class municipality, the town still has a sleepy and laid-back atmosphere.
-But El Nido has also seen a rise of numerous establishments over the years, accommodating record-high tourist arrivals in the area of about 150,000 in a year, which range from budget-friendly hostels and homestays, mid-range beachfront hotels, to luxurious and exclusive resorts.
-Truly, El Nido has something for everyone.
+But El Nido has also seen a rise of numerous establishments over the years, accommodating record-high tourist arrivals in the area of about 150,000 in a year.
+Accommodations here range from budget-friendly hostels and homestays and mid-range beachfront hotels to luxurious and exclusive resorts.

-Puerto Princesa serves as the gateway to El Nido, and together with Coron, these three areas are the most-visited in the entire Palawan, owing to their magnificent sights and adventure-filled activities.
+Puerto Princesa serves as the gateway to El Nido, and together with Coron, these three areas are the most-visited in Palawan.

 Best time to visit

-Exploring the wonders of El Nido is mostly done outdoors, so weather conditions are the primary considerations on planning when to visit the town and its surrounding islands.
+Exploring the tourist spots in El Nido is mostly done outdoors, so weather conditions are the primary considerations in planning when to visit the town and its surrounding islands.